mehdicherf/sfdx-ErrorLoggingFramework/README.md

 }
 ```

-### When Using a try-catch block That can be related to a record or job ID:
+### When Using a try-catch block that can be related to a record or job ID:
 ```apex
 try{
     Update myRecord;